 • NW Baltimore area: While driving south on the western side of the Baltimore Beltway, EvDO drops to the slower 1XRTT service in the vicinity of the JCT with I-83.
 The EvDO speed will not be reacquired during the entire trip to Washington (one of the two initial EvDO markets so there is certainly EvDO coverage there).
 After arriving in Washington, D.C., EvDO will not come back up.
 Disconnecting the session and restarting immediately results in a connection at EvDO speeds, which indicates it is very difficult to "step up" from 1X to EvDO in this area despite extremely good coverage.
 Last occurred 12/10/2006.

-• Annapolis: Sandy Point Beach just north of the Annapolis, right at the Bay Bridge where the bridge comes to the western shore of Chesapeake Bay.
+• Anne Arundel County, Annapolis: Sandy Point Beach just north of the Annapolis, right at the Bay Bridge where the bridge comes to the western shore of Chesapeake Bay.
 The coverage almost constantly switches between back and forth between EvDO and 1XRTT.
 The 1XRTT service was fine, but the EvDO service was inconsistent at best and completely out of commission at worst.
 The constant "flip-flops" were making the system completely unusable.
 Most recent instance occurred on 09/14/2005, reported to Verizon on 09/15/2005.

 • Corrected Problems